 Kansas Sends Far Too Many Youth To Prison

-The Kansas juvenile justice system ranks 8th worst in the nation for overuse of out-of-home placements and 15th worst for overuse of juvenile prisons.
-Youth prisons are very expensive — it costs $240 a day for each kid — which means the Kansas Department of Corrections each year spends more than two thirds of its juvenile services budget on youth prisons and out-of-home placements.
+The Kansas juvenile justice system ranks 5th worst in the nation for overuse of out-of-home placements and 15th worst for overuse of juvenile prisons.
+Youth prisons are very expensive — it costs more than $300 per day for each kid — which means the Kansas Department of Corrections each year spends more than two thirds of its juvenile services budget on youth prisons and out-of-home placements.
 This is especially wasteful because nearly 80 percent of youth sent to those placements are only low- or moderate-risk.
 Right now, Kansas only spends a tiny fraction of its juvenile justice budget on prevention or early intervention programs.

 This system is ineffective and inconsistent.
 In Kansas, many children are punished more severely than adults – for example, 35% of youth released from our juvenile prisons last year were sentenced for misdemeanors only, but adults in Kansas are never placed in prison for misdemeanors – and our state places mandatory minimums on many youth, requiring them to spend far longer in prison than is necessary for rehabilitation.
 Black and Latino children are incarcerated at a much higher rate than White children in Kansas, and children with disabilities spend longer in the juvenile justice system, as do children with mental health challenges.

 alternatives to incarceration are the best path forward for kansas